Reconstructing unknown inclusions for the biharmonic equation: Introduction

+The Calder\'on problem, in particular, to prove its uniqueness issue corresponding to the biharmonic operator was initiated by Isakov for general $L^{\infty}$ potential \cite{MR1120907}, Ikehata for general $L^p$ potential \cite{MR1127214}.
+The inverse problem corresponding to the biharmonic operator was studied by Krupchyk--Lassas--Uhlmann \cite{KRUPCHYK20121781} to prove the unique determination of the first--order perturbation $-i^{-1}A(x)\cdot \nabla + q$ of the biharmonic operator from the Dirichlet--to--Neumann map measured on a part of the boundary using the CGO solution with nonlinear phase.
+Further results on the inverse problems for the biharmonic equation can be found in various studies; see, for example, \cite{YK}, \cite{MR3118392}, \cite{MR3484382}, and the references therein.

+The enclosure method is based on the asymptotic behavior of $I_{x_0}(h,t)$.
+The main idea behind this method is as follows.
+First, we define an indicator function, $I_{x_0}(h, t)$, as in \eqref{indicatorFUN}.
+The indicator function represents the energy difference between when an obstacle is in $\Omega$ and when no obstacle is in $\Omega$.
+Subsequently, an asymptotic estimate of the indicator function for a small parameter, $h>0$, is studied (see Theorem \ref{main thm}).
+This indicates whether the level set of the phase function touches the obstacle surface.
+Finally, the intersection of all level sets touching the interface determines convex hull of the obstacle and its non--convex part.

-We now explain some ideas to prove Theorem \ref{thmintro}.
-Since the method is based on the asymptotic behavior of $I_{x_0}(h,t)$, our goal in this paper is to prove Theorem \ref{main thm}.
-Due to Lemma \ref{Pf::1}, it is enough to provide a lower and upper bound of the indicator function when $t = h_D(x_0)$.
-In view of Lemma \ref{lowerESTim}, one needs an appropriate estimate of the corresponding reflected solution $w := u-v$, where $u$ satisfies \eqref{main_eqn} and $v$ is the CGO solution of the equation \eqref{CGOEQUation}.
-Precisely, the reflected solution $w$ of the equation \eqref{gap_eqn} satisfies
+Most of our efforts are devoted to the proof of Theorem \ref{main thm}.
+Because of Lemma \ref{Pf::1}, providing the lower and upper bounds of the indicator function when $t = h_D(x_0)$ is sufficient.
+Because of Lemma \ref{lowerESTim}, an appropriate estimate of the corresponding reflected solution $w := u-v$ is required, where $u$ satisfies \eqref{main_eqn}, and $v$ is the CGO solution of the Equation \eqref{CGOEQUation}.
+In this study, we verified that the reflected solution $w$ of Equation \eqref{gap_eqn} satisfies

-where $p \leq 2$ and near $2$, see Proposition \ref{lwb::prop1}.
-To prove estimate \ref{starr}, we first reduce our problem to the system of second order linear elliptic equations.
-Then we use $W^{s,p}$-estimate, see for example the work of Jerison and Kenig, \cite{Jerison:Kenig:1995}, for the solutions of equation $\Delta \Phi = F$ of the form